About Lyme Disease and Tick-borne Disease

-A bull’s-eye rash, as pictured above, is a symptom of infection with Borrelia Burgdorferi and should be treated immediately.
+A bull’s-eye rash is a symptom of infection with Borrelia Burgdorferi and should be treated immediately.
 That said, while the bull’s-eye rash is a famous indicator of Lyme disease, it appears in only a fraction of cases.
 If you don’t have the rash, you could still have the disease.
 The Naturopathic Doctors at the Nardella Clinic in Calgary have the experience to identify the cases of Lyme disease, which don’t follow the classic presentation.

 Lyme disease is caused by a complex bacteria, that has several ways to damage the body.
 The bacteria can hide from or defend itself against the immune system and antibiotics.
 It can even change shape:

 - The bacteria’s standard form is a spirochete (SPYRO-KEET), which means it is shaped like a corkscrew.

 - The second form is “cell wall deficient”, which means that the bacterium sheds its cell wall.
 In doing so it loses the spirochete shape.
 Why does it do this?
 The immune system and many antibiotics target and kill bacteria based on the cell wall.
 Without a cell wall the Borrelia hides in plain sight.
 It is still mobile, though not as much as a spirochete, and still causes symptoms.